takemaru/graphillion/README.md

-Graphillion - A fast, lightweight graphset operation library in Python
+Graphillion - A fast, lightweight graphset operation library
 ================================================================================

 Overview
 --------------------------------------------------------------------------------

-Graphillion is a Python language software package for "graphset operations".
-Unlike existing graph tools such as networkx, which are designed to process just a single graph at once, Graphilion manipulates a large *set* of graphs with great efficiency.
-Surprisingly, more than googol, 10^100, graphs can be handled in a single computer in extreme cases.
+Graphillion is a Python library for efficient *graphset operations*.
+Unlike existing graph tools such as networkx, which are designed to process just a single graph at a time, Graphilion manipulates a large *set* of graphs with great efficiency.
+Surprisingly, more than *googol*, 10^100, graphs can be handled in a single computer in extreme cases.

+You may not familiar with a concept of *graphset*, but it comes along with any graph or network when considering multiple subgraphs cut from a graph; e.g., comparing possible driving paths on a road map, examining feasible electric flows on a power grid, or evaluating the structure of chemical reaction networks.
+The number of such subgraphs is often more than googol even in a graph with just a few hundreds of edges, since the number grows exponentially with the graph size.
+It takes millions of years to examine all subgraphs with a naive approach as demonstrated in the following tutorial; Graphillion is our answer to resolve this issue.

-Graphillion allows users to create a new graphset from the original set by specifying complex constraints, to search for the optimal graphs from the complicated (even nonconvex) set, and to extract common elements found among all graphs in the set.
-Thanks to these features, Graphillion has a variety of use cases including a graph database, a combinatorial optimization tool, and a graph structure analyzer.
-We will show some practical use cases in the tutorial, such as evaluation of power distribution networks.
+Graphillion allows you to exhaustively but efficiently search a given graphset by specifying complex constraints, to find top-k optimal graphs from a complicated (even nonconvex) set, and to extract common properties seen among all graphs in a set.
+Thanks to these features, Graphillion has a variety of applications including graph database, combinatorial optimization tools, and a graph structure analyzers.
+We will show some practical use cases in the following tutorial, such as evaluation of power distribution networks.

 Installing
 --------------------------------------------------------------------------------